 To find a secondhand pair in lizard, alligator and ostrich is rare but of those skins, lizard is the most common.
 Lizard wears well but can tear if excessively dry.
 When listed, alligator pairs can sell on Ebay for $1000+.
 While alligator looks amazing, alligator is more delicate and unconditioned pairs can crack and flake.
 I have seen just one real (not embossed) Ostrich leather pair so don’t hold out any hope for finding a pair in your size.
 That ship has sailed.
 You missed the boat. [insert additional nautical idiom here].

 Avoid the FootJoy “FJ’s” model.
 FJ’s pairs look like Classics but the upper leather is lower quality and they have a synthetic sole.
 Also avoid Classics where the model number starts with the number “9”.
 These are women’s shoes.
-The TPU portion of the Classics Dry Premiere outsole is susceptible to cracking.
+The TPU portion of the Classics Dry Premiere outsole has not aged well and often cracks.
 Check the photos of the outsole closely before purchasing a pair.

 If you need a Classics pair repaired or resoled, LaRossa Shoe Repair in Weymouth, MA specializes in FootJoy Repair.
 I haven’t personally used them but they have great reviews and the work they post on Instagram is excellent.